 Improve your greatest asset

 Once a woodcutter strained to saw down a tree.
-A young man who was watching asked “Whatcha doing?”
+A young human who was watching asked “Whatcha doing?”

 “Are you blind?” the woodcutter replied.
 “I’m cutting down this tree.”

-The young man was unabashed.
+The observer was unabashed.
 “You look exhausted!
 Take a break.
 Sharpen your saw…”

-The woodcutter explained to the man that he had been sawing for hours, still had far to go before he felled the tree, and did not have time to take a break.
+The woodcutter explained that he had been sawing for hours, still had far to go before he felled the tree, and did not have time to take a break.

 The youngster pushed back… “If you sharpen the saw, you might just cut down that tree much faster.”